samleibowitz/learn-go-with-tests/mocking/README.md

 ## A little more generic foo

 "Test Double" is the generic term for something that stands for somethign else in a test.
-Mocks, spies, stubs, etc all have a variety of meanings that can sorta get blended into each other in practice, but for a good discussion of what everything means, checkout out [this Martin Fowler post](https://martinfowler.com/bliki/TestDouble.html)
+Mocks, spies, stubs, etc all have a variety of meanings that can sorta get blended into each other in practice, but for a good discussion of what everything means, check out [this Martin Fowler post](https://martinfowler.com/bliki/TestDouble.html).
 ## Odds and Ends

 I notice that Sleep seems to take milliseconds as its parameter by default.
 Huh.